wp-plugins/translate2011/readme.txt

 paragraphs with commas.
 * Nested shortcodes.
 You can now add contact forms, photo galleries and whatever other plugin that uses shortcodes into the [translate] tags.

+== Upgrade Notice ==
+= 1.3 =
+Adds support for a defining and and using translated strings as well as a couple new shortcodes.